CurtisNewbie/MediaHoster/README.md

 ## How To Use it?

 After knowing how to run it, this section tells you how to interact with the media hoster and media viewer.
-I assume that your are using the bundled fat jar version in release.
+I assume that your are using the bundled fat jar version in release. **If not specified, the Media Hoster always creates a folder called `media/`, and it expects you to put all your media files in it**.
+Customisation is possible, but you have to build the fat Jar on your on.
+For more information about this, read the last section.

 The Media Viewer is simply a one-page web application which interact with the Media Hoster for you, you access the webpage by entering the URL as follows: